rdkcentral/Thunder/Tools/doc/TagDescription.md

 # @text
 ### Description

-This tag is applicable to Enums, function names and function parameters.
+This tag is applicable to enums, function names and function parameters.
-When used with ENUMS, it will associate the Enum values to the given text in the JSON code.
+When used with enum, it will associate the enum values to the given text in the JSON code.
-When used in function names like below, it will replace the actual function name with the text that is given.
+When used in function names, it will replace the actual function name with the text that is given.
-When used in function parameter like below, it will replace the parameter name with the text that is given in the tag.
+When used in function parameter, it will replace the parameter name with the text that is given in the tag.

 ### Example

-[IBrowser.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IBrowser.h#L61) uses this tag for ENUMS.
+[IBrowser.h](https://github.com/rdkcentral/ThunderInterfaces/blob/5fa166bd17c6b910696c6113c5520141bcdea07b/interfaces/IBrowser.h#L61) uses this tag for enum.
 The generated code for this header will map the text for these enums as allowed and not as Allowed, blocked and not as Blocked.
 Without these tags the string equivalent of the enums will be first letter caps followed by all small.
-Now with this tag, we have changed it to all small.
+This tag has changed it to all small.

 [top](#table)